Vireth/Android_BJTU/README.md

 # Does Your Phone Work ?

-Projet Android for BJTU
+Projet Android for Embedded Sofware Development based on Android at BJTU (Beijing Jiaotong University)

-This projet is [...]

 ## Description